Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 April 2025 09.03.37 UTC
+- WIB: Rabu, 16 April 2025 10.09.42 UTC
-- WITA: Rabu, 16 April 2025 10.03.37 UTC
+- WITA: Rabu, 16 April 2025 11.09.42 UTC
-- WIT: Rabu, 16 April 2025 11.03.37 UTC
+- WIT: Rabu, 16 April 2025 12.09.42 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship